Trump's probe on China intellectual property theft could spur change

-WASHINGTON (Reuters) - U.S. President Donald Trump returned to Washington on Monday to authorise an inquiry into China's alleged theft of intellectual property, a step that analysts say is aimed at pressuring Beijing into a negotiated settlement to revise its practices.
+WASHINGTON, Aug 14 (Reuters) - U.S. President Donald Trump returned to Washington on Monday to authorize an inquiry into China's alleged theft of intellectual property, a step that analysts say is aimed at pressuring Beijing into a negotiated settlement to revise its practices.

 Trump broke from his 17-day vacation in New Jersey to sign a presidential memorandum at the White House, set for 3 p.m.
 The order will instruct U.S. Trade Representative Robert Lighthizer to look into whether to investigate China's trade policies on intellectual property, which the White House says are harming U.S. businesses and jobs.